 The following statistics on search engine marketing will help business owners and marketers understand SEO costs and hiring trends.
 You can see from these SEO stats what companies pay for services and how much experts charge.

-- The average cost of SEO services falls between $25 and $199 per hour, with $150 being the most common rate.
+- The average cost of SEO services ranges from $25 to $199 per hour, with $150 being the most common rate.
 (SeoProfy)

-- The average annual salary of SEO specialists is $86K/yr.
+- The average annual salary for SEO specialists is $86K.
 (Glassdoor)

 - SEO professionals with 5 to 10 years of experience charge $500 to $1,000 per month.
 For those with 10+ years, the price can go up to $3,000.
 (SeoProfy)